Are you putting off challenging tasks and action steps in order to do comfortable, pleasurable activities that won’t

 When we feel confident and secure, we take action.
 We don’t procrastinate when we feel safe and free of fear, right?
 So, if you really want to move forward and away from your deep-rooted fears, think about what you need to do in order to take action for your success.

 (EDITOR’S NOTE: By retraining your brain, you’ll stop standing on the edge of your potential; you’ll start fulfilling more of what you are capable of achieving.
-If you're ready to uncover and overcome your fears -- like fear of failure -- and turn them into fuel for your success, click the button below to register for the free training.)
+If you’re ready to uncover and overcome your fears — like fear of failure — and turn them into fuel for your success, click the button below to get 3 tips to beat procrastination and feeling overwhelmed.)

 (This safe choice protects you from being vulnerable and susceptible to rejection and/or failure.)
 The downside is, you’re blocking yourself from stepping up to the plate to accomplish your goals and fulfill your dreams.